-This nutritious, easy to make Low Sugar Blueberry French Toast Casserole is deliciously light and fluffy and filled with fibre and fruity goodness.
+This nutritious, easy to make Low Sugar Blueberry French Toast Casserole Recipe is deliciously light and fluffy and filled with fibre and fruity goodness.
 No need to add any toppings!

 French toast is one of my favourite weekend brunch ideas and this casserole version of the classic French toast is super easy to put together and will feed a family of 4 hungry people!